Frequently Asked Questions

 - Can I use Advanced Placement (AP) credit to fulfill the prerequisite courses?

 - Yes.
-If you receive a ‘3’ score or higher, AP credit may fulfill lower-division course work for the general biology, general chemistry, general physics, chemistry and statistics requirements.
+If you receive a ‘3’ score or higher, AP credit may fulfill lower-division course work for the general biology, general chemistry, general physics, organic chemistry and statistics requirements.
 The number of units awarded and subject title must appear on your primary college transcript in order to use the AP credit to fulfill course requirements.
 If your official transcript does not list AP credit, you will need to request a copy of your AP report from the College Board and have it sent to us.

 - May I take courses pass/fail?